 In 2006, the tug was acquired by the Seley Corporation of Ketchikan, Alaska.
 Where she retained her name.

 In 2007, she was acquired by the Curtin Maritime Corporation of Long Beach, California.
 Where the tug was renamed as the Sarah C.

 In 2007, the tug was extensively rebuilt, receiving new bulwarks, and a new superstructure.
 She was re powered with a single, Tier II compliant, Cummins QSK38 diesel engine.
 Turning a single, stainless steel, fixed pitch propeller.
-With a single Thrustmaster z drive mounted forward, rated at 400 horsepower.
+With a single Thrustmaster z drive mounted forward, she is a single screw combi tug, rated at 1,400 horsepower.

-Her electrical service is provided by two, 200kW, John Deere generator sets.
+Her electrical service is provided by two, 200kW, MagnaPlus generator sets, driven by two John Deere diesel engines.
 The tug's capacities are 15,000 gallons of fuel, 200 gallons of lube oil, 200 gallons of hydraulic oil, and 800 gallons of water.